mocnik-science/measures-rest-oshdb-app/backend/docs/measureJAVA.md

 ## Step 6: Run the measure

+Go back to the website of the [OSM Measure Repository](https://osm-measure-edit.geog.uni-heidelberg.de).
+Just enable the measure using the <i class="fas fa-toggle-on"/>-element and (re-)start the server by clicking on the <i class="fas fa-play"/>-symbol.

 Congrats, you are done!
-Just enable the measure using the <i class="fas fa-toggle-on"/>-element and start the server by clicking on the <i class="fas fa-play"/>-symbol.
+Your measure should start and be available within the next seconds.

+## Step 7 (optional): Publish the measure

+Do not forget to even add semantic information about the measure on the website of the [OSM Measure Repository](https://osm-measure-edit.geog.uni-heidelberg.de).
+This is required when publishing the measure.

+Please test the measure in before you want to publish it.
+Changes are much harder to be made after having published the measure.
+If you are ready to publish, please go back to your Github repository.
+There, you will find a button `New pull request`.
+Use this button to indicate that you would like to publish your measure.
+Also contact the administrators of the `OSM Measure Repository` in person to discuss the publishing process.

+Thank you for contributing!